-One of things I find most frustrating about life on planet Earth (and suspect I probably always will) is how humans tend towards setting up scenes and communities, with all of their inherent rules, shared values, mythologies and hierarchies, only to eventually become enslaved by the very institutions they perpetrate.
-Neitzsche argues that such an urge to join together, so as to exert greater influence than one might alone, is fundamental, and necessary: the [communal] “will to power” (Neitzsche, Kaufmann & Hollingdale, 1968) .
+One of things I find most frustrating about life on this planet is how humans tend towards setting up scenes and communities, with all of their inherent rules, shared values, mythologies and hierarchies, only to eventually become enslaved by the very institutions they perpetrate.
+Neitzsche argues that the urge to join together, so as to exert greater influence than one might alone, is fundamental to the human condition: the [communal] “will to power” (Neitzsche, Kaufmann & Hollingdale, 1968).

 Fair enough.
-It’s nice to be part of something, to feel a sense of belonging and to enjoy all the rewards forthcoming when you do “good” according to the (often unspoken) rules of the group.
-The problem is that ‘the feeling of being “apart together” in an exceptional situation, of sharing something important, of mutually withdrawing from the rest of the world and rejecting the usual norms, [all too often] retains its magic beyond the duration of the individual game’ (Huizinga, 1949, p.
+It’s nice to be part of something, to feel a sense of belonging and to enjoy all the rewards forthcoming when you do good according to the (often unspoken) rules of the group.
+The problem, as Huizinga (1949) puts it, is that ‘the feeling of being “apart together” in an exceptional situation, of sharing something important, of mutually withdrawing from the rest of the world and rejecting the usual norms, [all too often] retains its magic beyond the duration of the individual game’ (p.
 12).

 When we can no longer distinguish where (and when) the boundaries of such games are located, or don’t want to because the perks are so good, therein lies the danger.
-Many are unaware perhaps that such boundaries even exist at all (just whispered about in legend).
-And for those who would question the rules of the game-clan, ostracism awaits.
+Many are unaware perhaps that such boundaries even exist at all.
+And for those who would question the rules of the game-clan, ostracism usually awaits.

-I prefer the term “spoil-sport” to that of iconoclast since the former shows up the status quo for what it is – just one of many possible games people play.
-Arguably the most influential artistic spoil-sport of the 20th century was Marcel Duchamp, followed closely by John Cage (the two would often play chess together).
-Their example paved the way for a new wave of composers eager to challenge the self-important gate-keepers of the “art world,” labelled (by those that just can’t cope without a “scene” or manifesto to ties things all neatly together) as fluxus artists and/or minimalists.
+I prefer the term spoil-sport to that of iconoclast since the former shows up the status quo for what it is – just one of many possible games people play.
+Arguably the most influential artistic spoil-sport of the 20th century was Marcel Duchamp, followed closely by John Cage.
+Their example paved the way for a new wave of artists and composers such as the Fluxus and minimalist movements, likewise eager to challenge the self-important gate-keepers of the “art world.”

 Alvin Lucier is one such individual whose work opens our ears to an array of beautiful sonic experiences only made possible by filtering out so much of what is assumed to be fundamental or necessary to music.
 Importantly, his work shares with the two former “movements” an accessibility and a playful, child-like, sense of wonder.